Silence-GitHub/BBWebImage/README.md

 - [x] Asynchronous memory + file + SQLite image cache with least recently used algorithm
 - [x] Asynchronous image decompressing
 - [x] Asynchronous image editing without modifying original image disk data
+- [x] Animated image smart decoding, decompressing, editing and caching
 - [x] Independent image cache, downloader, coder and editor for separate use
 - [x] Customized image cache, downloader and coder

 ## Why to use

+### Solve the problems of SDWebImage

 SDWebImage is a powerful library for downloading and caching web images.
 When BBWebImage first version (0.1.0) is released, the latest version of SDWebImage is 4.4.3 which dose not contain powerful image editing function.
 If we download an image with SDWebImage 4.4.3 and edit the image, the problems will happen: